What are Tile Faces

-Tile faces can vary from only 1 on low-cost tiles to 30+ on premium ranges.
+Tile faces can vary from just 1 on basic tiles to 30+ on premium ranges.

-A tile with 20+ faces will look extremely realistic when laid, and you are far less likely to see two tiles that look the same.
-A high-quality tile will have a degree of variation between the tile faces to make it look more authentic, just like the real stone that they are aiming to replicate.
+A tile with 20+ faces will look extremely realistic when laid, as it is less likely to see two tiles that look the same.
+A high-quality tile will have a degree of variation between the tile faces to make it look more authentic.

-A tile with fewer faces will repeat the same pattern over and over and when a pattern is noticeable it will look artificial.
-This is a big give-away and really shows where you have chosen to be budget conscious.
+A tile with fewer faces will repeat the same pattern over and over and when a pattern is noticeable it will look more artificial.

-The below photo on the right shows a tile with only 5 faces, in comparison to a tile with 69 faces (left) where the marble looks more realistic.
+The below photo on the right shows a tile with just 5 faces and a repeat pattern, in comparison to a tile with 69 faces (left) where the marble looks more realistic.

 Marvel Calacatta Made in Italy (left) vs. Absolute Carrara Made in China (right)

-Italian and Spanish companies are leading the way with new designs and technology.
-They have design engineers who study the natural product and focus on creating near perfect replica’s of the real thing.
-They put more money towards research, design and production, which results in a tile that is extensively thought out through the whole manufacturing process.
-They end up with a more accurate design and replication of natural materials such as stone, marble or wood.
-These highly engineered tiles have many different faces and variations, therefore, the pattern once laid, is less likely to be repeated, making them look more realistic and natural.
-Sometimes it can be very hard to distinguish between the natural material and the porcelain tile replica.
-This is what you want to achieve in your home or commercial project.
+Global Italian companies are leading the way with new designs, they have design teams who study the natural product for beautiful replica’s and are at the forefront of new ideas and designs.
+They put more money towards research, design and production, this results in a tile that is well thought out, has a more accurate design and is an excellent replica of natural materials such as marble or stone.
+These high-quality tiles have many different faces and variation, therefore, the pattern is less likely to be repeated, making them look more realistic and natural.

-With a tile that has multiple tile faces there are potentially more colours and patterns (veining) and presses (textures) than the single sample you saw in the store.
-The marble, wood and stone look tiles with multiple faces often have high variation between individual tiles, While this isn't always the case it's important to know in advance.
-Ask one of your consultants to show you some photos of the tiles laid to see how the end result will look.
+While a tile with multiple faces will look more realistic, it's important to understand how it will look once laid.
+The more faces a tile can have will mean there are potentially more colours than the single sample you saw in the store.
+The stone look tiles with multiple faces often have high variation between individual tiles, While this isn't always the case it's worth knowing in advance and asking to see photos of the tiles laid to gage how the finished result will look.
 At the Tile Shed, most tiles are displayed on large display boards or in-situation displays so that you can see first hand what the tile will look like once it is laid.

-Be Organised: Talk to your tiler early about tile faces and encourage them to separate and rotate matching faces for a more realistic look.
+Here is a Handy Tip: Discuss tile faces with your tiler and encourage them to separate matching faces for a more realistic look.

 Tile Shed is the reseller for Tile Space in the Hawkes Bay Region.
 Visit our showroom today where our friendly staff will walk you through choosing your tiles from start to finish.
 Read what our customers say about us here.